 Add columns for each source of fixed income such as:

-- Your spouse’s Social Security - Show the amount starting in the year/age you spouse will begin benefits and continue it through their life expectancy.
-If there is an age or health difference between the two of you keep in mind that upon the first death, the surviving spouse keeps the larger of their own Social Security or their spouse’s.
+Show the amount starting in the year/age your spouse will begin benefits and continue it through their life expectancy.
+If there is an age or health difference between the two of you keep in mind that upon the first death, the surviving spouse keeps the larger of their own Social Security or their spouse's.
 This means if one spouse has a shorter life expectancy, your retirement income timeline would only include the larger Social Security amount after the expected longevity of the other spouse had been reached.

-- Earnings - If you plan on working part-time, input earnings for the year you plan to work.
+If you plan on working part-time, input earnings for the years you plan to work.
 Don't forget, if you take Social Security before full retirement age and have earnings in excess of the earnings limit, your Social Security will be reduced, so you may need to reduce what is in the Social Security column based on your expected earnings.

 Do not input investment income sources such as dividends, interest, or capital gains.
 Instead, you will use your retirement income plan to calculate how much you will need to withdraw from your financial accounts.